-Targets: Glutes, outer glutes (gluteus medius), inner thighs, hamstrings, hips, quads, erector spinae, lower back and core muscles.
+Targets: Glutes, outer glutes (gluteus medius), inner thighs, hamstrings, hips, quadriceps, erector spinae, lower back and core muscles.

-Stand with feet hip-width apart, knees slightly bent.
-Hold one dumbbell horizontally at your chest or place it behind your head, resting on your upper back and shoulders.
-Hold each head of the dumbbell with one hand.
+Stand with your feet hip-width apart and your knees slightly bent.
+Hold 1 dumbbell horizontally at your chest or place it behind your head, resting on your upper back and shoulders.
+Hold each head of the dumbbell with 1 hand.

 Stagger your feet, so your left leg is slightly in front of your right foot.
 Kickstand your back right foot, right heel floating off the ground.
 Keep 80% of your weight in your front foot, 20% in your back right toe.

 Maintain a staggered stance as you hinge forward at the hips until your torso is parallel to the ground, or you feel a stretch in the hamstrings.
-This is a “good morning” exercise.
-Core is engaged and the spine is neutral, keeping the back flat.
+This is a good morning exercise.
+Your core is engaged, and the spine is neutral, keeping your back flat.

 Press through your left heel to stand tall, returning to a standing position.

-Then, perform a lateral lunge by stepping your right leg out to the side as you push your hips back, bending your right knee while leaving your left leg straight.
-Think of performing a single leg squat with your right leg while your left leg remains straight.
+Perform a lateral lunge by stepping your right leg out to the side as you push your hips back, bending your right knee while leaving your left leg straight.
+Think of performing a single-leg squat with your right leg while your left leg remains straight.
 Knees and toes are pointing forward.

-Then, drive off your right foot to reverse the movement, pushing back to center and returning to a staggered stance.
+Drive off your right foot to reverse the movement, pushing back to the center and returning to a staggered stance.

 Targets: Chest, shoulders, triceps, back, abs, obliques and core muscles.

-How To Do Uneven Push Ups and Shoulder Taps
+How to Do an Uneven Push-Up and Shoulder Tap

 Start in a high plank position with your shoulders stacked over your wrists.
 Place your left hand on the head of a stable dumbbell.
-Feet hip-width apart.
+Your feet are hip-width apart.

 Hold this high plank position, maintaining a straight line with your body, gaze slightly in front of you.